Zyqua/Zyqua.github.io/source/posts/musicalcollection.md

 - 《So Murmuredthe Wide Seas》
 - 《Aether》
 - 《I Am the Sun》
-- ❤《The Heart of the Mountain》
+- 👍《The Heart of the Mountain》
 - 《I Have Never Seen the Light》
 - 《The Heart of the Mountain (Piano Cover By heklAa)》
 ### I Spell it Natrue